Direct covariance matrix estimation with compositional data: Computation

 \subsection{Proximal-proximal gradient descent algorithm}

-In order to solve the optimization problem to compute \eqref{eq:covEstimator}, we must address both the nondifferentiability of the objective function and the positive definiteness constraint.
+In order to solve the optimization problem to compute~\eqref{eq:covEstimator}, we must address both the nondifferentiability of the objective function and the positive definiteness constraint.
 To do so, we use the proximal-proximal gradient descent algorithm \citep{Davis2017}, which allows us to handle the nondifferentiable penalty and positive definiteness constraint separately.
 The algorithm generalizes the well-known proximal gradient descent algorithm \citep[Section 4.2]{parikh2014proximal} to handle problems where the objective function to be minimized is the sum of three convex functions.
-Specifically, supposing $f$ and $g$ are closed, proper, and convex functions; and $\ell$ is convex and differentiable with $\beta^{-1}$-Lipschitz continuous gradient for some $\beta > 0$; consider a problem of the form
+Specifically, supposing $f$ and $g$ are closed, proper, and convex functions; and $\ell $ is convex and differentiable with $\beta ^{-1}$-Lipschitz continuous gradient for some $\beta > 0$; consider a problem of the form

-Further suppose there exists $u^\star \in \mathcal{U} \subseteq \mathbb{R}^d$ such that $0 \in \partial f(u^\star) + \partial g(u^\star) + \nabla \ell(u^\star)$ where $\partial f(u)$ denotes the subdifferential of $f$ at $u$.
+Further suppose there exists $u^{\star }\in \mathbb{R}^{d}$ such that $0 \in \partial f(u^{\star}) + \partial g(u^{\star}) + \nabla \ell (u^{ \star})$ where $\partial f(u)$ denotes the subdifferential of $f$ at $u$.
 The proximal operator of a function $f$ evaluated at $u$ is

-\citet{Davis2017} show that \eqref{eq:DavisEq} can be solved by an algorithm whose $(t)$th iterates are computed using the updating equations
+\citet{Davis2017} show that~\eqref{eq:DavisEq} can be solved by an algorithm whose $(t)$th iterates are computed using the updating equations

-where $v^{(0)}$ is an arbitrary point in $\mathcal{U}$ and $\alpha \in (0, 2\beta)$ is fixed.
+where $v^{(0)}$ is an arbitrary point in $\mathbb{R}^d$ and $\alpha \in (0, 2\beta )$ is fixed.
 Here, the superscript $(t)$ denotes the $(t)$th iterate.
-As $t \to \infty$, $u_g^{(t)} \to u^\star$ and $u_f^{(t)} \to u^\star$ \citep{Davis2017}.
-In practice, however, this algorithm can be slow to converge: fixing the step size $\alpha \in (0, 2\beta)$ can sometimes lead to incremental progress.
-Therefore, we use a modified version of the proximal-proximal gradient descent algorithm proposed by \citet{pedregosa18}, which allows us to start with a value of the step size $\alpha$ which is larger than $2\beta$ and reduce its value as needed, thus accelerating the descent.
+As $t \to \infty $, $u_{g}^{(t)} \to u^{\star}$ and $u_{f}^{(t)} \to u^{\star}$ \citep{Davis2017}.
+In practice, however, this algorithm can be slow to converge: fixing the step size $\alpha \in (0, 2\beta )$ can sometimes lead to incremental progress.
+Therefore, we use a modified version of the proximal-proximal gradient descent algorithm proposed by \citet{pedregosa18}, which allows us to start with a step size $\alpha $ larger than $2\beta $ and reduce its value as needed, thus potentially accelerating the descent.
 The $(t+1)$th iterates of the algorithm use the updating equations

-At each step, after \eqref{eq:firstApd} is carried out, the value
+At each step, after~\eqref{eq:firstApd} is carried out, the value